Optimal Conditional Inference in Adaptive Experiments: Introduction

-Each of these forms of adaptivity presents challenges for inference. \cite{zhang2020inference} and \cite{hadad2021confidence} highlight that standard inference procedures that ignore the adaptive choice of $\Pi_ {t}$ can lead to invalid inference (e.g. under-coverage for confidence sets) in adaptive experiments, and propose alternative inference procedures which are valid in large samples provided $\eta$ and $T$ are fixed in advance.
-Similarly, the large and growing literature on anytime-valid inference is motivated by the long-standing observation that adaptively chosen stopping times $T$ can lead to arbitrarily poor performance for conventional inference procedures, and proposes alternatives which guarantee performance in settings where $\eta$ is fixed (see \citet{ramdasetal2023anytime} for a recent review).
+Each of these forms of adaptivity presents challenges for inference. \cite{zhang2020inference} and \cite{hadad2021confidence} highlight that standard inference procedures that ignore the adaptive choice of $\Pi_ {t}$ can lead to invalid inference (e.g. under-coverage for confidence sets) in adaptive experiments, and propose alternative procedures which are valid in large samples provided $\eta$ and $T$ are fixed in advance.
+Similarly, the large and growing literature on anytime-valid inference is motivated by the long-standing observation that adaptively chosen stopping times $T$ can lead to arbitrarily poor performance for conventional inference procedures, and proposes alternatives which guarantee performance in settings where $\eta$ is fixed (see \citealt{ramdasetal2023anytime} for a recent review).
 Finally the large literatures on post-selection and selective inference \citep[e.g.][]{Berk2013, FST15,andrews2019inference} highlight that the data-driven choice of a target parameter can invalidate standard inference procedures, and proposes valid alternatives focused primarily on static settings or, equivalently, settings where $\Pi_ {t}$ and $T$ are fixed in advance.

-In the batched setting we consider, there is a simple procedure available which ensures valid inference for many different choices of $(T,\Pi_{1:T},\eta)=(T,\Pi_1,\ldots,\Pi_T,\eta),$ which we will collectively shorthand as ``the experimental design.''
-So long as the experimental design depends only on data observed up to period $T-1$---requiring, for instance, that decisions to stop the experiment be made one period in advance---inference based on the last batch of the experiment is guaranteed to be valid.
+In the batched setting we consider, there is a simple procedure available which ensures valid inference for many different rules for choosing $(T,\Pi_{1:T},\eta)=(T,\Pi_1,\ldots,\Pi_T,\eta),$ where we collectively shorthand these rules as ``the experimental design.''
+So long as the experimental design depends only on data observed up to period $T-1$---requiring, for instance, that decisions to stop the experiment be made one period in advance, inference based on only the last batch of the experiment is guaranteed to be valid.

 This ``last-batch-only'' approach is in one sense quite restrictive, since it discards information from all but the last batch of the experiment.
-At the same time, last-batch only inference is quite flexible in that it requires no knowledge of how $(T,\Pi_{1:T},\eta)$ are chosen, other than that $(T,\eta)$ must be chosen one batch in advance.
-Consequently, this approach can accommodate a very wide variety of experimental designs, including ones where decisions are made adaptively by human decision-makers whose preferences and decision rules are not fully understood.
+At the same time, last-batch-only inference is quite flexible in that it requires no knowledge of how $ (T,\Pi_{1:T},\eta)$ are chosen, other than that $(T,\eta)$ must be chosen one batch in advance.
+Consequently, this approach can accommodate a variety of experimental designs, including ones where decisions are made adaptively by human decision-makers whose preferences and decision rules are not fully understood.